codygamer666/Kerio_Control_Multiple_VIPS_Ucarp/README.md

 This is an unofficial mod.
 It was tested with Kerio Control 9.3.6 patch 1 build 5808 and may stop working with future releases.

-If you encounter any issues or just for feedback use github to report any of those.
+If you encounter any issues feel free to open a new issue.